UL MBA Insider

 Direct development of leadership skills

-“From a company perspective, students of the UL MBA get great “outside insights” by studying best practice in other organisations and through their peer network.
-The greatest benefit we gained was from our employee’s mindset shifting from operational delivery to a more strategic approach and from tangible recommendations made to the company through assignments and projects.”
+“From a company perspective, the greatest benefit we gained was from our employee’s mindset shifting from operational delivery to a more strategic approach and from tangible recommendations made to the company through assignments and projects.”

 - Una McDermott, Human Resources Manager, Dell